NikhilMukraj/spiking-neural-networks/README.md

         - Matching task, present cue, remove cue, present a new cue and determine whether the new cue is the same or different (DMS task)
       - Could add noise over time similar to simple recurrent memory to modulate forgetting if signal stability stays constant
       - **Measure signal stability after cue is removed (see guanfacine paper)**
+      - Measure ability to complete task, time taken to converge, and potentially liquid stability
     - Could model cognition with something similar to a traveling salesman problem
   - [ ] Liquid state machine with astrocytes
   - [ ] Neuro-astrocyte memory model